mixelpixx/uncle_phil_rag/README.md

 6. Set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
 You can do this by typing `setx OPENAI_API_KEY your-api-key` in the command prompt.
 7. Run the application by typing `python main.py` in the command prompt.

+## Running the Flutter GUI
++
+1. Make sure you have Flutter and Dart installed on your machine.
+If not, you can download and install them from [here](https://flutter.dev/docs/get-started/install).
+2. Navigate to the /GUI/ directory using `cd /GUI/`.
+3. Run the Flutter GUI by typing `flutter run` in the command prompt.

 ## Usage

 Run the script `main.py` to start the chatbot.
 You can interact with the bot by typing your messages into the console.
 To exit the chatbot, type 'exit'.